bmanders716/bmanders716.github.io/cookbook.md

 Snow Pudding.

-_Ingredients_--Ω pint of milk.
+_Ingredients_--Ì†∞int of milk.
-               1Ω†oz. of bread-crumbs.
+               1Ì†Øz. of bread-crumbs.
                Grated rind of a lemon.
                2 tablespoonfuls of caster sugar.
                3 eggs.